7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 • Simit – similar to a bagel but thinner and absolutely delicious.
 Make sure you try different kinds because they are not all the same…but that will be for another blog.

 • Tost – this is essentially grilled cheese.
 They are everywhere.
 They can have all kinds of stuff inside or just a plain cheese sandwich.
 Try different ones…which is your favorite?
+I love it when they put peppers in there.

 • Çiğ köfte – these are “meatballs” made from bulgur, tomato paste, and spices.
 It is the Turkish version of steak tartare though after food safety concerns the meat has been replaced with bulgur and ground walnuts.
 Vegetarians must definitely try it!